 Seeds are packed full or nutrients, sprouting seeds releases and enhances their nutritional value.
 A biological reaction takes place when a seed is activated by water.
 Stored fat is converted into essential fatty acids, proteins are broken down into amino acids, carbohydrates are converted into simple sugars and as a food sprouts are more easily digested than the seeds themselves.
 During sprouting toxins and enzyme inhibitors are reduced, increasing digestibility as well.
 The foregoing is a generalization as each seed type has different properties.
 I'm sure you can hunt up nutrient values for any seed you're interested in on the internet.

 Many sprouted seeds have great nutritional value.
 However, only sprout seeds sold for sprouting or listed below.
 Only sprout untreated seeds, seeds for planting are frequently coated with anti-fungal agents.

 Sprouts you've grown yourself are extremely inexpensive and may be the freshest food you have during your meal.
 Try different varieties and mixes, you'll love the adventure!

 You do not require extensive and expensive equipment to sprout seeds.
-Most can be sprouted in a glass jar which is less than ideal because of poor ventilation, loss of seeds during rinsing and bad drainage but may suit your budget.
-Sprouting trays and bags are the best as they can control many of the things listed as deficiencies of the jar-sprouting.
+Most can be sprouted in a glass jar; this method is less than ideal because of poor ventilation, loss of seeds during rinsing and bad drainage.
+Sprouting trays and bags are the best.
 Trays also have more surface area and can frequently be stacked saving space.

 Trouble-Free Hemp Sprout Bag